M/S "Terje Vigen"

 In the background, the "Redifon" main receiver.

-On the "Terje Vigen" I traveled only as a vacation agent , but she nevertheless deserves attention because she was no normal freighter, rather a passenger ship on line service between (Danish) Aarhus and Oslo.
+On the "Terje Vigen" I traveled only as a vacation agent , but she nevertheless deserves attention because she was no normal freighter, rather a ferry ship on line service between (Danish) Aarhus and Oslo.

 She could carry 400 passengers in 1'st and 2'nd class, 165 trucks, and 19 trailers.
 The departure time in Aarhus was 4:00 pm and arrival time in Oslo was 8:00 am.
 The traffic increase was high, but simple.
 Most passengers had almost no voice in preference of radio communication over UKW, Lyngby Radio, Skagen Radio, or Tjöme Rado at all times with respect to the ship's position.